 The standard treatment for mucormycosis is antifungal drugs and surgery.
 “Patients completing a course of amphotericin B treatment are major survivors,” says Patel.
 “The liposomal form of amphotericin has the least side effect, but is costly.
 The oral medicine posaconazole, which is used after the amphotericin treatment, is also costly,’’ says Varghese.
 Many patients discontinue treatment, unable to bear the cost, which can go up to Rs 12 lakh.

 You may like reading: B Sc in Medical Laboratory Technology

 Diagnosed with mucormycosis, Hanumanthappa of Krishnagiri was determined to go ahead with the treatment, though he knew it would cost him a lot of money as his eye that was badly affected had to be removed.
 His family is, however, happy that his life could be saved.

 Is mucormycosis a new infection?
 “It is not.
 I saw the first case of mucormycosis 15 years ago,” says Kishore.
 “But it was very rare at that time.
-People would die due to lack of treatment as the infection was not being recognised then.”
+People would die due to lack of treatment as the infection was not being recognized then.”
 Kishore says mucormycosis is very much prevalent in India.
 “We see it on a regular basis.
-Perhaps because there are more number of immune compromised patients now.
+Perhaps because there is number of immune compromised patients now.
 In the past there were not many organ transplants done,” he says.
 However, there are no official statistics on the prevalence of the disease.

-“The study looks at the risk factors, site involved with mucormycosis, and response to treatment,” says Patel, who is the co-chairman of the forum.
+“The study looks at the risk factors, the site involved with mucormycosis, and response to treatment,” says Patel, who is the co-chairman of the forum.
 Patel hopes the study will help decode the infection to a great extent.